stat133-sp19/hw-stat133-Zehao1006/workout01/report/workout01-Zehao-Wang.md

 | Andre Iguodala |    161|    58| 36.02%     |
 | Draymond Green |    232|    74| 31.9%      |

-Does the graph and tables above change your mind?
+Do the graph and tables above change your mind?
 Today, let's see through these stat to analyse who is the real 'killer' of the Warriors and give a rank of these five players.
 Let data tell us the answer.

 #### NO.5 Andre Iguodala